ruddyscent/c2m2s/README.md

 * This document is a draft.
 Please, check the new version frequently.

 ## Course Description
-This course cover Wolfram language and symbolic calculation using Mathematica with MathSymbolica.
-During the first half of the course, you will learn basics of Wolfram language.
-Second half of the course will handle calculus, analysis, and linear algebra using Mathematica with MathSymbolica.
+This course covers Wolfram language and symbolic calculation using Mathematica with MathSymbolica.
+During the first half of the course, you will learn the basics of the Wolfram Language.
+The second half of the course will handle calculus, analysis, and linear algebra using Mathematica with MathSymbolica.

 ## Prerequisites
 * You will need a WiFi-enabed notebook with Mathematica and MathSymbolica installation.
 For the liscence of these softwares, please contact Prof. Hwang, Chi-Ok.